-The Smithsonian Institution is a museum and research complex of 19 museums and galleries and the National Zoological Park, as well as research facilities.
+The Smithsonian Institution is a museum, education and research complex of 19 museums and the National Zoological Park, as well as research facilities.

 - Anacostia Community Museum